Safeguarding Blog Curriculum Blog

 EY Blog copy-jpg

 With children accessing online devices earlier, it should be unsurprising that they are now also being exposed to risks from a younger age.
 Risks such as struggles with emotional regulation, overstimulation, being overweight due to increases in sedentary activity, experiencing bullying, accessing inappropriate content and taking sexual images.
 With regards to the latter, a 2023 report from the Internet Watch Foundation, found that the biggest increase in concerns of children being coerced into taking sexual imagery of themselves, is within the 7–10-year-old group, where there has been a 360% increase of such concerns compared to the previous year’s data.
 Most of this imagery (78%) is created without an abuser physically present, meaning children are usually using a device alone in their bedroom – a place where parents would consider children to be safest.
 Frightening statistics.
 But this post isn’t about creating fear and panic.
-We are NOT urging you to lock away your devices .
+We are NOT urging you to lock away all your devices .
 Accessing the internet can be beneficial for children in many ways and is a consistent part of all of our adult lives.
 Instead, we think knowledge is power, and that both early years professionals and parents, should be proactive in understanding the risks, and putting in place measures that protect children, and promote safe, healthy and fun online activity.
 Adults should manage and curate children’s first online experiences, rather than leaving this to chance.

 When should children start going online and using devices?

 Ultimately this is for parents to decide, however we know that in the first 5 years of a child’s life the focus should be on developing their communication, language, physical skills and emotional development.
 As such, the World Health Organisation recommends children should “sit less and play more”.
-They recommend no sedentary screen time at all for under 2-year-olds.
+They recommend no sedentary screen time for under 2-year-olds.
 For children aged 2 - 4 years, a maximum of 1 hour per day sedentary screen time is recommended (but less is better).
 The main reason for this is that there is much more developmental benefit when children spend their time engaging in things like physical activity, social interactions and exploring literature with an adult, compared to being passive and sedentary in front of a screen.
 Having said this, we are also realistic and acknowledge that many parents do allow their young children access to online devices, and so we hope the guidance below will help you to support the child and their parents as best as possible.

 What do I need to know if young children are going online?